MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-using-defender-for-cloud-apps-controls.md

 ## Built-in Defender for Cloud Apps detections for Power BI

-Defender for Cloud Apps detections enable administrators to monitor specific activities of a monitored app.
+Defender for Cloud Apps detection enable administrators to monitor specific activities of a monitored app.
 For Power BI, there are currently two dedicated, built-in Defender for Cloud Apps detections:

 * **Suspicious share** – detects when a user shares a sensitive report with an unfamiliar (external to the organization) email.
 A sensitive report is a report whose sensitivity label is set to **INTERNAL-ONLY** or higher.